bsurmanski/wlc/README.md

     }

 ### Function Overloading and Default Parameters
-Functions can be overloaded in WL by parameter type.
+Functions can be overloaded in OWL by parameter type.
 Additionally, function parameters can be given default values.
 If some arguments are not provided, then the default value will be used.